Vasant19/Data-Science-Projects/README.md

 pip install requirements.txt
 ```

-## Third step and final step is to Change the directory in the terminal you want to run or edit hyperparameters of a model
+## Third step is to Change the directory in the terminal you want to run or edit hyperparameters of a model
 #### For example:
 ```python
 cd "House Price Prediction"
 ```

-## Run the file
+## Finally Run the main file containing modularized code
 ```python
 python MLMAIN.py
 ```